The Kapil Sharma Show ‘Diwali Special’: Saand Ki Aankh And Made In China Actors Grace The Show

 Sharing the incident, Boman adds, "Archana is a lovely girl.
 I remember when we used to go for award functions we used to sit together.
 There, no matter how big our group was Archana was always the first one to pay for all of us.
 She is a big-hearted girl.
 I always remember her for this act of kindness."
 Recalling some hilarious moments from Australia's shoot Boman adds, "But when we were shooting in Australia, Archana used to reimburse each and every penny of her convenience." (sic)

-Boman Shot For Made In China Despite Suffering From A Slip Disc!
+Boman Shot For Made In China Despite Suffering A Slip Disc!

-In a candid conversation with Boman, Kapil mentioned that Boman Irani shot for Made In China despite suffering from a slip disc.
+In a candid conversation with Boman, Kapil mentioned that Boman Irani shot for Made In China despite suffering a slip disc.
 Narrating the incident, Boman mentions, "I don't like sitting ideally without work at home.
 Also, I believe If you have committed something you should complete it without thinking about the problems.
 I was in Dubai airport when I said yes for the film and I got slip disc in Barcelona when I was on my way back.
 I was worried how will I complete this.
 But then the makers said no problem just do it.
 There I decided I will do it by taking timely rest." (sic)

 Boman shared that timely rest and his dedication helped him become tough for the next scene and complete the film.
 He adds, "I never step back while doing films with social messages."